uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

 .. glossary::
     :sorted:

-    Attribute
-        A particular property or quality of a real object or an event.
-        Has a defined type and domain.

-    Categorical attibute
+    Categorical feature
-        An :term:`attribute` with a discrete set of possible values.
+        An :term:`feature` with a discrete set of possible values.

-    Continuous attribute
+    Continuous feature
-        An :term:`attribute` with values in a domain of real numbers.
+        An :term:`feature` with values in a domain of real numbers.

     Classification
-        A :term:`supervised machine-learning problem<Supervised learning>` to assign :term:`categorical<Categorical attribute>` :term:`labels<Label>` to
+        A :term:`supervised machine-learning problem<Supervised learning>` to assign :term:`categorical<Categorical feature>` :term:`labels<Label>` to
         :term:`feature vectors<Feature vector>` describing input objects.

     Dataset
-        A collection of :term:`instances<Instance>`.
+        A collection of :term:`observations<Observation>`.

     Feature
-        A pair of :term:`attribute` information and a corresponding value.
+        A particular property or quality of a real object or an event.
+        Has a defined type and domain.

+        Synonyms: attribute, variable

+    Feature value
+        A single point in the domain of the :term:`feature`.

     Feature vector
         A vector that encodes information about single real object or an event.
-        Contains at least one :term:`feature`.
+        Contains at least one :term:`feature value`.

     Inference
         A process of obtaining outputs from the :term:`model` created on the :term:`training` stage.

+        Synonyms: prediction.

     Inference set
         A :term:`dataset` used on the :term:`inference` stage to make an outputs from the :term:`model`.

-    Instance
-        A vector of at least one :term:`feature` value and zero or more :term:`label<Label>` values.
-        Each of :term:`labels<Label>` and :term:`features<Feature>` can encode different objects or events.

     Label
         :term:`Feature` of some object or event which is unavailable on the :term:`inference` stage